isomerpages/ogp-scamshield-suite/_just-browswing/I want to learn more about scams.md

 [https://www.scamalert.sg/](https://www.scamalert.sg/)

 Read more about the different types of scams, and personal stories.
-By National Crime Prevention Council
+By National Crime Prevention Council.